ishaqk1/devex-1/GCDevEx_TermsandConditions_Dec20_2017.md

 **Introduction**

-These &quot;Code with Us – Paid&quot; Process Terms (the &quot; **Process Terms**&quot;) govern Developers and Issuers that participate in the BC Developers&#39; ExchangeGC Developers&#39; Exchange, specifically in Code with Us - Paid Opportunities.
+These &quot;Code with Us – Paid&quot; Process Terms (the &quot; **Process Terms**&quot;) govern Developers and Issuers that participate in the GC Developers&#39; Exchange, specifically in Code with Us - Paid Opportunities.
 These Opportunities are designed to enable Issuers to obtain and pay for contributions to digital resources from Developers in a relatively quick and straightforward way.
 It is a mechanism to invite Developers to work on a simple but technical task.
 All Developers will be given the opportunity to make Proposals to the Issuer regarding Opportunities.

 To have a Proposal to work on an Opportunity evaluated, Developers must: